Best Project Management Tools for Educators and Teachers 2026

 5. Todoist — Best for Individual Teachers Who Just Need to Get Organized

-Not every educator needs a full-blown project management platform.
-Honestly, I think these roundups tend to push teachers toward more complexity than they actually need.
+Not every educator needs a full-blown project management platform — and honestly, I think there's a tendency in these roundups to push teachers toward more complexity than they actually need.
 Sometimes you just need to stop forgetting to email that parent, submit that report, or prep Friday's materials.
 That's where Todoist shines.
-It's the best pure task manager here — fast, clean, and reliable.
+It's the best pure task manager on this list — fast, clean, and reliable.

 Todoist's natural language input is genuinely impressive.
 Type "Grade Unit 3 essays every Friday at 4pm" and it parses that into a recurring task automatically.
-And it integrates with Google Calendar, which most teachers are already living inside of anyway.
+It also integrates with Google Calendar, which most teachers are already living inside of anyway.

 Key Features: